AlexCharlton/gl-math/README.md

     [procedure] (m*vector!
 MATRIX VECTOR) Destructively multiply the 3 element f32vector `VECTOR` by `MATRIX`.

     [procedure] (m*vector-array!
-MATRIX VECTORS [STRIDE]) Destructively multiply the array of 3 element f32vectors `VECTORS` by `MATRIX`.
-The optional `STRIDE` specifies the number of elements between consecutive vectors.
-When `MATRIX` is a pointer, stride is given in number of bytes and must be at least 12.
-When `MATRIX` is an f32vector, stride is given in number of floats and must be at least 3.
+MATRIX VECTORS stride: [STRIDE] length: [LENGTH]) Destructively multiply the array of 3 element floats `VECTORS` by `MATRIX`.
+The keyword `STRIDE` specifies the number of elements between consecutive vectors, given in bytes (which must be at least 12). `VECTORS` may be given as a f32vector or a pointer.
+When given as a pointer, the keyword `LENGTH` must be provided, specifying the number of vectors in `VECTORS`.

 ### Angle operations
     [procedure] (degrees->radians ANGLE)